JordanRuili/DDS-Security/README.md

 Script results :

 The bash scripts scenario1.sh and scenario2.sh can be launched from the common repository root to test the different outputs of the workplan (participants are launched from different cores).

+_____________________________
+Multiple attacks:

+I provided a bash script called attacks.sh which launches 10 subscribers (with security plugin enabled randomly).
+This script simulates an attack scenario where multiple subscribers try to attack a domain.
+I could not create the subscribers tabs in the same window as the publisher but it should still work.
+With multiple subscribers, the following errors are printed in the terminals : ERROR: ModuleID=2 Errcode=12 X=0 E=1 T=1, ERROR: ModuleID=7 Errcode=109 X=0 E=1 T=1, ERROR: ModuleID=11 Errcode=36 X=0 E=1 T=1, which means that the database's table record is full and that the participant failed to assert and discover completely a remote participant.
+Indeed, among the 10 subscribers launched, not all of them could be discovered by the publisher (and the other subscribers) and the number discovered varies.